-We have seen in the exercises (and also in the lecture) that one can choose the subgoal to which one wants to apply a rule.
-We have seen in the previous lecture that resolution transforms a proof state into a new proof state.
+257 We have seen in the exercises (and also in the lecture) that one can choose the subgoal to which one wants to apply a rule.
+258We have seen in the previous lecture that resolution transforms a proof state into a new proof state.
 But how does one organize all those potential proof states in order to find proofs?
-Organizing Proof Search Conceptually Organize proof search as a tree of theorems (thm's).
-A sketch of an exemplary proof search: We have seen in the previous lecture that resolution transforms a proof state into a new proof state.
-Since in general, a proof state has several successor states (states that can be obtained by one resolution step), conceptually one obtains a tree where the children of a state are the successors.
-Organizing Proof Search Conceptually Organize proof search as a tree of theorems (thm's).
-A sketch of an exemplary proof search:
+Organize proof search as a tree259 of theorems260 (thm's).